Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A

 {INAF -- Istituto di Astrofisica e Planetologia Spaziali, via Fosso del Cavaliere 100, 00133 Rome, Italy\\ \and South-Western Institute for Astronomy Research, Yunnan University, Kunming, China. \and INAF -- Osservatorio di Astrofisica e Scienza dello Spazio di Bologna, via Piero Gobetti 93/3, I-40129 Bologna, Italy \and Dipartimento di Fisica, Università della Calabria, Arcavacata di Rende, Italy \and Laboratori Nazionali di Frascati, INFN (Istituto Nazionale di Fisica Nucleare), Frascati, Italy \and The Hong Kong Institute for Astronomy and Astrophysics, the University of Hong Kong, Pokfulam Road, Hong Kong \and Department of Physics, the University of Hong Kong, Pokfulam Road, Hong Kong \and Nevada Center for Astrophysics, University of Nevada, Las Vegas, NV, USA. \and Department of Physics and Astronomy, University of Nevada, Las Vegas, NV, USA }

-\abstract {} {We aim to confirm the compact nature and constrain the radio spectra of candidate persistent radio sources (PRSs) associated with repeating fast radio bursts (FRBs), and to increase the number of PRSs with spectral indices measured using very long baseline interferometry (VLBI).} {We performed European VLBI Network (EVN) observations at 5 and 8 GHz targeting two candidate PRSs identified in a recent VLA survey of repeating FRBs.
-We measured flux densities and upper limits at milliarcsecond resolution and combined them with published VLBI data at lower frequencies to derive spectral constraints.} {We detect a compact source associated with FRB\,20190417A at 5 GHz with a flux density of $150 \pm 45\,\mu$Jy, while no detection is obtained at 8 GHz.
-The source is unresolved on milliarcsecond scales and has a brightness temperature $T_{\rm b} \gtrsim 10^{6-7}$ K, confirming its non-thermal nature.
-Combining our measurement with VLBI data at 1.4 GHz, we derive a spectral index $\alpha = -0.19 \pm 0.29$, consistent with a nearly flat spectrum.
+\abstract {} {We confirm the compact nature and constrain the radio spectra of candidate persistent radio sources (PRSs) associated with repeating fast radio bursts (FRBs), and we increase the number of PRSs with spectral indices measured using very long baseline interferometry (VLBI).} {We performed observations with the European VLBI Network (EVN) at 5 and 8 GHz targeting two candidate PRSs that were identified in a recent VLA survey of repeating FRBs.
+We measured the flux densities and upper limits at milliarcsecond resolution and combined them with published data at lower frequencies to derive spectral constraints.} {We detect a compact source associated with FRB\,20190417A at 5\,GHz with a flux density of $150\pm45\,\mu$Jy, but no detection is obtained at 8\,GHz.
+The source is unresolved on milliarcsecond scales, implying a projected physical size $\lesssim15$\,pc and a brightness temperature $T_{\rm b} > 3.8\times10^{5}$\,K, confirming its non-thermal nature.
+The combination of our measurement with the 1.4\,GHz VLBI data yields a spectral index $\alpha=-0.19\pm0.29$, consistent with a nearly flat spectrum.
 This makes FRB\,20190417A only the second PRS with a spectral index constrained using VLBI data.
-The inferred luminosity places the source on the proposed $L_{\nu}$--|RM| relation.
-Including this source yields a scatter of $\sigma_\Delta = 0.65$, corresponding to $\hat{\alpha}|\epsilon| = 1.5 \pm 0.7$.
-This value is consistent with scenarios involving forward shocks in the free-expansion phase or young pulsar wind nebulae.
-For the candidate PRS associated with FRB\,20181030A, we report upper limits of $80\,\mu$Jy at 5 GHz and $150\,\mu$Jy at 8 GHz, corresponding to $L_{5\,\mathrm{GHz}} \lesssim 3.8 \times 10^{25}\ {\rm erg\ s^{-1}\ Hz^{-1}}$, and implying a steep spectral index ($\alpha \lesssim -1.2$) if the VLA emission arises from a compact component.} {Our results highlight the importance of VLBI in isolating compact emission from FRB engines and provide one of the few spectral constraints for PRSs at milliarcsecond resolution.
-The consistency of FRB\,20190417A with the $L_{\nu}$--|RM| relation supports a nebular origin for the persistent emission.}
+The inferred luminosity places the source on the proposed $L_{\nu}$--$|\rm RM|$ relation.
+When this source is included, the scatter is $\sigma_{\Delta}=0.67$, corresponding to $\hat{\alpha}|\epsilon|\sim1.5$.
+This value is roughly consistent with scenarios involving forward shocks in the free-expansion phase or young pulsar wind nebulae.
+For the candidate PRS associated with FRB\,20181030A, we report $5\sigma$ upper limits of $80\,\mu$Jy at 5\,GHz and $150\,\mu$Jy at 8\,GHz, corresponding to $L_{5\,\rm GHz}\lesssim3.8\times10^{25}$\,erg\,s$^{-1}$\,Hz$^{-1}$, and implying a steep spectral index ($\alpha\lesssim-1.2$) if the VLA emission arises from a compact component.} {Our results highlight the importance of VLBI in isolating compact emission from FRB engines, and they provide one of the few spectral constraints for PRSs at milliarcsecond resolution.
+The consistency of FRB\,20190417A with the $L_{\nu}$--$|\rm RM|$ relation supports a nebular origin for the persistent emission.}

 \keywords{Stars: magnetars}

 \nolinenumbers